- Home

 An Excel file can contain many reports created from different data to help make business decisions, xlwings lets you create a new sheet and export data into it dynamically via Python application by using Sheet object add() function.

-esg_sheet_title = '%s ESG Data' % (universe)
+news_sheet_title = '%s News Data' % (universe)

-# Create new sheet for ESG Data
+# Create new sheet for News Data

 The above xlwings statement creates a new sheet in your Excel workbook.

-# -- Requesting ESG Data
+# -- Requesting News Data

 The example result of response data is following: